-Makhana is a high-value aquatic cash crop and a traditional Indian snack.
+Makhana or fox nuts are a traditional Indian snack.
 It grows in stagnant perennial water bodies.

 Makhanas/Fox nuts have become extremely popular in recent years due to their high nutritional value.
 Many celebrities have also spoken about fox nuts and why they include them in their diet.